rpicard/explore-flask/source/views.rst

 on our site?

 There are a lot of good answers, but this section is about caching, so we'll talk about that.
-Specifically, we're going to use the Flask-Cache extension.
+Specifically, we're going to use the `Flask-Cache <http://pythonhosted.org/Flask-Cache/>`_ extension.
 This extension provides us with a decorator that we can use on our index view to cache the response for some period of time.

 Flask-Cache can be configured to work with a bunch of different caching backends.
-A popular choice is Redis, which is easy to set-up and use.
+A popular choice is `Redis <http://redis.io/>`_, which is easy to set-up and use.
-Assuming Flask-Cache is already configured, Listing~ shows what our decorated view would look like.
+Assuming Flask-Cache is already configured, this code block shows what our decorated view would look like.

 ::